AstroNvim/docs/src/content/docs/recipes/detached_git_worktrees.md

 This functionality is opt-in.
 To enable it, configure AstroCore and set the `git_worktrees` option to an array-like table, where each entry represents a separate worktree with entries `toplevel` and `gitdir` specifying paths on your system.

+## Example

-For example, if you have a bare git repo located at `~/.dotfiles` with its working tree set to the home directory, you can enable git integration for it by adding the following plugin specification to your configuration:
+If you have a bare git repo located at `~/.dotfiles` with its working tree set to the home directory, you can enable git integration for it by adding the following plugin specification to your configuration:

 ```lua
 {